- Cultish Creative

 So they can come and take all your money

-Again, she’s leaning extra into the robbery theme, but note the use of “slow money,” the audacity and impatience of the feeling you get by throwing that line it, the sheer acknowledgment of it as a thing.
+Note the use of “slow money,” the audacity and impatience of the feeling you get by her, throwing that line it, with the sheer acknowledgment of money’s slowness as a thing.
 That is hardcore.
-That is the reality of putting somebody into an industry built on not waiting around.
+That is the reality of putting somebody onto a career path built on not waiting around.
 It’s real, and it’s double painful when she repeats, “Wish I could bring Pun back” in reference to the rapper who discovered and elevated her several times in a row in the next line.
 Because life too, comes at you fast.

-Savage.
+It’s savage.
 In all the ways.
 There’s an ache behind it, and every time I hear her verse, I feel it.
+The hunger and the risks to get fed, to be respected.

 And to take it all the way back, Remy Ma was also looking for HER respect.
 She was always in Pun’s shadow.
-She, beyond the outright robbery themes, understood how deep the metaphor ran in her verse.
+She, beyond the outright robbery themes, understood how deep the metaphor ran in her verse, at even more levels.

 Last word goes to Billy Danze (of the group), who explained the song to Passion of the Weiss like this: